Proposed speed limit reductions

 Area residents will be contacted about the proposed change by postcard.
 Local agencies, the Renton Reporter, and the general public will also be notified.

-Public comment is being accepted on this speed limit reduction proposal from January 30 to February 13, 2019.
-If you have questions or feedback, please contact Community Relations Planner Brent Champaco at 206-477-9094 or email@example.com or send a letter to:
+Public comment is being accepted on this speed limit reduction proposal.
+If you have questions or feedback, please contact Community Relations Planner Brent Champaco at 206-477-9094 or firstname.lastname@example.org or send a letter to:

 King County Dept. of Local Services